 Cooking Settings - Some Japanese rice cookers only prepare rice, but others come with extra features that change the heating and cooking process for things like steaming vegetables or making different kinds of grains like sushi rice or quinoa.
 A few of the rice cookers on our list even make cake or porridge.
 If you like to use different kinds of rice, having these cooking settings can help you get the perfect texture every time.
 It’s worth experimenting.

 Dimensions - The size of a kitchen appliance is an important feature, especially for students living in dorms or people with smaller living spaces.
 Large rice cookers obviously offer greater capacity, but you may prefer a smaller rice cooker to preserve valuable kitchen counter space or to make them easier to transport from the kitchen to the dinner table.
 A smaller rice cooker is also easy to pack up and move from one apartment to another.

 Weight - Apartment tenants, we’re looking at you.
 No one wants to transport a heavy appliance from one place to another, whether you’re moving houses or apartments or just want to take a pot of rice to a friend.
 Weight can be an indicator of quality, as heavier units are often made of stainless steel, but lighter units offer greater portability.
 The most massive cooker on our list is 13 pounds, but most hover around 9 lbs.

-After lots of testing (and eating mountains of delicious rice), we found several great Japanese rice cookers in a variety of sizes.
+After lots of research, we found several great Japanese rice cookers in a variety of sizes.
 Some are complex multi-function machines, while others just cook the rice and turn off.
 Keep an eye on the capacity and cooking settings as you read the reviews below.
 You’ll notice a lot of cookers from Zojirushi and a couple of Tiger rice cookers that impressed us as well.
 Get ready for the best-tasting rice you’re ever tried.
 Bon Appetit!